ErpNetDocs/tech/modules/community/social-interactions/social-groups.md

 # Social Groups

-The social groups are the primary areas (circles), where the social interactions occur.
+The social groups are the primary areas (circles) where social interactions occur.

 - Social groups have resemblance to Facebook groups.

-- Unlike FB groups, the social posts are always in a group.
+- Unlike FB groups, social posts are always grouped.
 There is no personal space, unless a personal group is defined.

-### Important Attributes
+#### Important Attributes:

 - **Code** - this is the unique code of the group.
-But the code is also used as a ***slug***.
-The slug is used to form a part of the URL for the group, posts, etc.
+It is also used as a ***slug*** which forms part of the URL for the group, posts, etc.
-- **Name** - multi-language name of the group.
+- **Name** - the universal name of the group.